International Classification of Health Interventions: Relationship to SNOMED CT (procedures hierarchy)

 ICHI is not linked to SNOMED.
 In contrast to SNOMED, ICHI covers interventions of all domains in health at the individual and population level.

 Some procedural concepts that are present in SNOMED CT do not have a corresponding concept in ICHI (e.g., endoscopy).
 SNOMED CT is using attributes that may link procedures to other related concepts.
 For example, SNOMED CT concept model for procedure allows linking substances to procedures using 'Direct Substance' attribute.
 Similarly, the ICHI allows postcoordination with devices or substances.
 As a result, the scope for the set of relationships in ICHI is broader than in SNOMED CT, due to the common foundation with ICD-11.

 Development

 The first test approach to ICHI was largely derived from the Australian Classification of Health Interventions (ACHI), a portion of the Australian standard ICD-10-AM, which in turn was largely derived from ICD-10 and the United States extension ICD-9-CM.
 However, that approach was later dropped.

 For accounting, the Australian health administration generated a code of Diagnosis-related groups which in effect again deviates from the WHO basis.
 The same phenomenon applies to DRG codes in Germany and other countries.
-Other codes generated by the UN accredited International Standards Organisation ISO defined a deviating scope.
+Other codes generated by the UN accredited International Organization for Standardization (ISO) defined a deviating scope.
 Cooperation of ISO and WHO is not detected.